ivpk/uapi/openapi/docs.md

-- **Data** source and **Data Service** or **Resource** when referred to one or the other - these components represents all data sources, including variuos databases, web services, CSV, XLSX or other data files maintained by all the government institutions.
+- **Data** source and **Data Service** or **Resource** when referred to one or the other - these components represents all data sources, including variuos databases, web services, CSV, XLSX, or other data files maintained by all the government institutions.

   Data might be read directly from a primary data source or through a data